JJSalieri/beer-app/README.md

 # THEORY

 # 1. what is a hook
+hooks allow you to use state and other React features in functional components, which were traditionally stateless.
+Prior to hooks, class components were used to manage state and lifecycle methods in React applications.

 # 2. what is react query

+React Query is a popular library for managing and caching server state in React applications.
+It provides a set of hooks and components that make it easy to fetch, cache, and update data from an API, and keep it synchronized with the UI.
+The main goal of React Query is to simplify the process of handling asynchronous data in React applications.

 # 3. what are the lifecycles
+ lifecycles refer to the various stages or phases that a React component goes through during its existence.
+Lifecycles provide developers with specific methods that can be overridden to perform certain actions at different points in a component's life.

 # 4. what are differences between componentDidMounth() componentWillUpdate() componentDidUnmount() and useEffect()